Who is entitled to unemployment benefit?

 How much can you receive in unemployment benefit?

 Unemployment benefit is calculated on the basis of your earned income and any national insurance benefits you received last year (or the average of the last three years prior to applying for unemployment benefit).
 Unemployment benefit payments equal approx. 62.4 percent of your gross income.
-Any income in excess of 6 G or lump-sum grant paid in connection with the birth of a child is not included in the basis on which unemployment benefit is calculated.
+Self-employment income, pensions, any income in excess of 6 G or lump-sum grant paid in connection with the birth of a child is not included in the basis on which unemployment benefit is calculated.

 The following benefits are included in the calculation basis for unemployment benefit: